bclynch/pomb-old/README.md

 #### Trip report page

-- Work on the pane UI.
-Browser UI is row flex while mobile UI is column flex.
-- Would like it swipeable for mobile.
-Probably need hammer js like with the web client carousel.
-Probably need to set something up so at least one or two are visible off screen at a time for animating purposes.
-- Would like the map to pan around a bit to center on the visible juncture.
 - Maybe a vertical progress bar like polar steps horizontal one
-- Would like three junctures up top with current one the middle and prior + next.
-- Pane scrolls vertically within the container on browser, but probably scrolls limitless on mobile.
-- Pane will include description of juncture, gallery of photos, linked blog posts
 - Would like to be able to click a marker (probably end up as a juncture photo or default) for a preview window + quick stats.
 Can click somehwere in there to open it up fully in the pane.

 #### Create/edit post dash